jon-jacky/Piety/viewer/README.md

 panel* on the left and a *viewer panel* that occupies the remaining columns on the right, usually fewer than 80 if a comfortably large enough font size is chosen.
-The editor panel can contain one or two windows.
+The editor panel can contain one or two windows, stacked vetically.
 The viewer panel can only contain one window.

-Below both panels is the *REPL region*. that extends the full width of the display.
+Below both panels is the Python *REPL region*. that extends the full width of the display.

 ### Workflow ###